hl-valdemar/honeylang/honeylang_docs.md

 ## Yield

 Sometimes, it can be beneficial to open a nested scope for certain types of work.
-Typically this work computes some result that is in turn used for something else.
+Typically, this work computes some result that is in turn used for something else.
 For this purpose, honeylang supports yielding values from such a scope in assignment.